Can Cats Eat Eggs?

 It’s best to thoroughly cook eggs before feeding them to your cat to avoid the potential risks of consuming raw eggs.
 Additionally, eggs should never be served with added seasonings, butter, or oil, as these are not good for cats.

-Eggs can be a healthy treat for cats if they are given in moderation and adequately cooked.
+Eggs can be a healthy treat for cats if given in moderation and adequately cooked.
 A few tablespoons of boiled egg daily is enough for cats to reap the nutritional benefits without overdoing it.

 Can Cats Eat Scrambled Eggs?